-Researchers have developed and tested a new blood vessel imaging approach that will allow investigators to capture images of blood vessels at different spatial scales, which will speed up imaging-based research in the lab.
+Researchers developed and tested a new blood vessel imaging approach that will allow investigators to capture images of blood vessels at different spatial scales, which will speed up imaging-based research in the lab.

-The combined images of the blood vessels should not only enhance the study of the biology of diseases that involve abnormalities in blood flow, such as cancer and stroke, but also advance the understanding of the structures and functions of tissues throughout the body.
+The combined images should improve understanding of the biology of diseases involving abnormalities in blood flow, such as cancer and stroke, and the structures and functions of tissues throughout the body.

 In the lab, researchers use various techniques, including MRI, CT, and microscopy, to investigate the role of blood vessels.
 These images can help you understand how tissues develop disease or response to treatment.
 However, integrating the data in these images has proven difficult because agents that make a blood vessel visible to one method can render it invisible to another.
 It restricts the amount of information researchers can glean from a single sample.

 Related Content: Raman Imaging – COVID-19 mRNA Vaccine Effect